-Data Units Full Scale Definition Counts Default = 24576 for Full Scale[10] regardless of the selected calibration object full scale.
+Data Units Full Scale Definition Counts Default = 24576 for Full Scale[10].
 This allows for an overshoot indication of 133% of the calibrated full scale (e.g. 32767 = 133%).
 To change this, utilize the Set Full Scale Counts service to set the desired 100% full scale.
 A good formula to use is: Full Scale Counts = (100% / Desired Percent Overshoot) X 32767 Percent The value will always be 100.
-Any Volumetric or Mass Flow Engineering Unit Full Scale[10] will be determined by using the attribute Calibration Full Scale [0x34,1,6] of the S-Gas Calibration Object as configured by the Selected Gas Calibration Object Instance[35] and converted to the configured Data Unit[4].
-Example: If Instance 1 of an S-Gas Calibration Object has a Calibration Full Scale[6] of 100 Liters/ sec, and the desired Data Units[4] in the Sensor Object is SCCM, the value of Full Scale[10] will be 600000 (Note: Mass units will take into account the density when doing the conversion).
+Any Pressure Engineering Unit Full Scale[10] will be determined by using a full scale value contained in the Pressure Applications set of data.
+This value will be converted to the configured Data Unit[4].
+Example: If Instance 1 of an Pressure Application has a full scale value of 20 torr, and the desired Data Units[4] in the Sensor Object is milli-torr, the value of Full Scale[10] will be 20000.

-5.7.1.5.
 Note: Safe State